wornbb/resume/Highlights/Voltage Emergency Prediction with Machine Learning/Deep Learning In Python/README.md

-This is a brief introduction of some most important scripts.
+This is a brief introduction to some most important scripts.

 voltNet.py: Deep learning solution for the voltage emergency prediction problem.